Cutting board: Wood

 Wood has some advantages over plastic in that it is somewhat self-healing; shallow cuts in the wood will close up on their own.
 Wood also has natural anti-septic properties.

 Hardwoods with tightly grained wood and small pores are best for wooden cutting boards.
 Good hardness and tight grain help reduce scoring of the cutting surface and absorption of liquid and dirt into the surface.
 Red oak, though a hardwood, has large pores which retain dirt even after washing.
 This makes it a poor choice for cutting-board material.
 Some ideal woods for cutting boards are birch wood, maple wood, cherry wood, and walnut wood.
-It is recommended to look for cutting boards made from a single piece of wood, opposed to multiple glued pieces.
-Cutting boards made from multiple glued pieces are more widely available, but it is important to make sure the glue used is free from formaldehyde and melamine.

 Teak's tight grains and natural coloration make it a highly attractive cutting-board material, both for aesthetic and durability purposes.
 Teak, a tropical wood, contains tectoquinone, a component of natural oily resins that repel moisture, fungi, warping, rot and microbes.
 Wooden boards can also be refinished with sanding and a reapplication of oil and wax.

 Cutting boards with non-toxic natural waxes and oil coatings, such as linseed oil and beeswax are the most ideal.

 This wooden cutting board shows signs of scoring after repeated use.

 Wood boards need to be cared for with an edible mineral oil to avoid warping, and should not be left in puddles of liquid.
 Ideally, they should be suspended freely while drying.
 Care must be taken when selecting wood, especially tropical hardwood, for use as a cutting board, as some species contain toxins or allergens.

 Tamarind wood is a commonly used wood in southern India and is known for its durability and density.
 Often used commercially by butchers, tamarind wood is considered the go-to option by them.
 Tamarind wood, with its Janka hardness of more than 2000, is also considered one of the toughest woods.
 End grain cutting boards made from tamarind wood are durable and knife-friendly.
 They are also more affordable than teak options.

+It is recommended to look for cutting boards made from a single piece of wood, opposed to multiple glued pieces.
+Cutting boards made from multiple glued pieces are more widely available, but it is important to make sure the glue used is free from formaldehyde and melamine.